Fact Sheet 2:

 Home networks should be secured with a minimum of WPA2 (Wi-Fi Protected Access version 2) encryption.
 Routers purchased in the last six years should include WPA2 security technology.
 Often, you have to specifically turn on WPA2 to use it.
 The older WEP encryption has become an easy target for hackers.
 Also, do not name your home network using a name that reveals your identity.

 Setting up your home Wi-Fi access point can be a complex process and is well beyond the scope of this fact sheet.
 To ensure that your system is secure, review your user's manuals and web resources for information on security.
 TheWi-Fi Alliance offers tips for setting up a home Wi-Fi connection at http://www.wi-fi.org/security.
-Two other useful guides can be found on the web at:

 What are the security risks of using Wi-Fi Hotspots?

 The number of Wi-Fi hotspot locations has grown dramatically and includes schools, libraries, cafes, airports, and hotels.
 With a Wi-Fi connection you can be connected to the Internet almost anywhere.
 You can conduct the same online activities over Wi-Fi as you would be able to at home or work, such as checking email and surfing the web.